 These 39 transportation crafts are great for preschoolers.
 And because many of them require only basic supplies, you’re sure to be crafting in no time!

 So scroll down, pick a craft… and have fun teaching your preschooler!
-(Number 7 is our five-year-old’s favourite.)
+(Number 7 is our five-year-old’s favorite.)

 1. Popsicle Stick Rocket